 I also use a small syringe to create blasts of air on the surface that creates pleasing waves in the still-drying PVA.
 As per wire dragging, the direction of the air will be in the direction of the water flow.

-And that’s it, once the multi-layers of PVA, varnish and paint are dry you’ll have a babbling, rushing brook, stream or river that fish will swim in, ducks will swan about on and your miniature people will bathe in.
-Take a look at how my stream turned out, the picture above, and let me know what you think.
+And that’s it, once the multi-layers of PVA or resin/varnish, and surface varnish and paint are dry you’ll have a babbling, rushing brook, stream or river that fish will swim in, ducks will swan about on and your miniature people will bathe in.
+Take a look at how my river turned out, the picture above, and let me know what you think.

 Oh, one more thing, I’d love to see your results too.
 It’s always nice to see how others are getting on so please share photos of your water feature with me and other followers by dropping me an email (andy @ modelrailwayengineer.com).